freeCodeCamp/freeCodeCamp/guide/english/python/abs-function/index.md

 ## Return Value

-The return value is an integer or a float.
+The return value is a positive number.
 Even if complex number is passed, it would return its magnitude, computed as per complex number algebra.

 ## Code Sample
 ```python